TFusionOcc: T-Primitive Based Object-Centric Multi-Sensor Fusion Framework for 3D Occupancy Prediction: TFusionOcc

-Given a set of 3D sampling points $m^{samp}$ for each T-primitive, we apply bilinear interpolation on $Vol^{Lidar}_{sem}$ to aggregate a semantic-aware lidar feature for each T-primitive.
-The detailed implementation of the multi-gate cross attention fusion module (MGCAFusion) is demonstrated in Figure \ref{mgcafusion}.
-It consists of two central parts, the weighted summation fusion part, as highlighted in the green rectangle on the left of Figure \ref{mgcafusion} and the gated concatenation fusion part, as highlighted in the pink rectangle on the right of Figure \ref{mgcafusion}.
+Given a set of 3D sampling points $m^{samp}$ for each T-primitive, we apply bilinear interpolation on $Vol^{Lidar}_{sem}$ to aggregate a semantic-aware LiDAR feature for each T-primitive.
+Then, both the semantic-aware LiDAR feature and the depth-aware visual feature of each T-primitive are fed into the GCWSFusion module for late-stage feature fusion.
+The detailed implementation of GCWSFusion module is demonstrated in Fig.~\ref{gcwsfusion}.
+It consists of two central parts, the weighted summation fusion part, as highlighted in the green rectangle on the left of Fig.~\ref{gcwsfusion}, and the gated concatenation fusion part, as highlighted in the pink rectangle on the right of Fig.~\ref{gcwsfusion}.
 Both parts take the same inputs, but perform different feature fusion strategies.

-For the weighted summation fusion part, the semantic-aware lidar feature and the depth-aware visual feature are summed in elements first, then passed through an MLP layer followed by a softmax layer, resulting in two weight values, $W_{Lidar}$ and $W_{Vis}$.
-The $W_{Lidar}$ and $W_{Vis}$ are multiplied again with the corresponding semantic-aware lidar feature and depth-aware visual feature, respectively, resulting in the weighted lidar feature and the weighted visual feature.
-Lastly, the weighted lidar feature and the weighted visual feature are summed and passed through an MLP layer, yielding the summation fusion feature.
+For the weighted summation fusion part, the semantic-aware LiDAR feature and the depth-aware visual feature are summed in elements first, then passed through several linear layers followed by a softmax layer, resulting in two weight values, $W_{Lidar}$ and $W_{Vis}$.
+The $W_{Lidar}$ and $W_{Vis}$ are multiplied again with the corresponding semantic-aware LiDAR feature and depth-aware visual feature, respectively, resulting in the weighted LiDAR feature and the weighted visual feature.
+Lastly, the weighted LiDAR feature and the weighted visual feature are summed and passed through an extra set of linear layers, yielding the summation fusion feature.
+This design adaptively weights the dominance information across two sensors.

-For the gated concatenation fusion part, the semantic-aware lidar feat and the depth-aware visual feat are passed through an MLP layer, followed by a sigmoid function, respectively, resulting in a visual gate vector $G_{Vis}$ and a lidar gate vector $G_{Lidar}$. $G_{Vis}$ is element-wise multiplied with the semantic-aware lidar feature, followed by a skip connection that results in the gated lidar feature. $G_{Lidar}$ is element-wise multiplied with the depth-aware visual feature, followed by a skip connection that results in the gated visual feature.
-The gated Lidar and visual features are concatenated along the feature channel dimension, followed by an MLP layer that reduces the fused feature channel dimension, yielding the concatenation fusion feature.
+For the gated concatenation fusion part, the semantic-aware LiDAR feat and the depth-aware visual feat are passed through several linear layers, followed by a sigmoid function, respectively, resulting in a visual gate vector $G_{Vis}$ and a LiDAR gate vector $G_{Lidar}$. $G_{Vis}$ is element-wise multiplied with the semantic-aware LiDAR feature, followed by a skip connection that results in the gated LiDAR feature. $G_{Lidar}$ is element-wise multiplied with the depth-aware visual feature, followed by a skip connection that results in the gated visual feature.
+The gated LiDAR and visual features are concatenated along the feature channel dimension, followed by another set of linear layers that reduces the fused feature channel dimension, yielding the concatenation fusion feature.
+This design can dynamically amplify or suppress feature information within the two different modalities, thereby achieving denoising and information enhancement during the feature fusion process.